eser/immunity/README.md

 ## Quick start

-Execute `npm install immunity` to install immunity and its dependencies into your project directory.
+Execute `npm install immunity` or `yarn add immunity` to install immunity and its dependencies into your project directory.

 ## Usage of modules